<< Click to Display Table of Contents >>

 The following example details a simple value validation of values entered into the text field 'Text1':

-This example will detail how to validate that values entered into 'Text1' fall in the range 0-100:
+This example will detail how to validate that values entered into the text field 'Text1' fall in the range 0-100:

-1. Click Edit Form, then select 'Text1' and click Properties in the Properties Toolbar.
+2. Click the Format tab and click Properties.
 The Text Field Properties pane will open:

 Note that the From and To options will appear beneath the Validation property.

 All values subsequently entered into 'Text1' must fall into the range 0-100.
-Values outside of the specified range will not be permitted, and if they are entered in the text box then an error message will appear.
+Values outside of the specified range will not be permitted, and if they are entered then an error message will appear.

-The following example details a simple value calculation using the text fields: 'Text1', 'Text2' and 'Text3':
+The following example details a simple value calculation.
+There are three text fields: 'Text1', 'Text2' and 'Text3':

 This example will detail how to use the product of the values entered in 'Text1' and 'Text2' to create the value for 'Text3':

-1. Click Edit Form, then select 'Text3' and click Properties in the Properties Toolbar.
+2. Click the Format tab, then click Properties.
 The Text Field Properties pane will open:

 Note that the Fields property will appear beneath the Calculation property, as detailed in the image below.
 This option is used to specify the source of the values to use in the product calculation that will create the value for 'Text3'.

-3. Click the ellipsis icon on the right of the Fields property.
+4. Click the ellipsis icon (three dots) on the right of the Fields option.
 The Fields Selection dialog box will open.
 Select 'Text1' and 'Text2', then click OK:

 The value of 'Text3' will then be the product of the values entered in 'Text1' and 'Text2':